kubemod/kubemod/README.md

 KubeMod is a universal Kubernetes resource mutator.

-It allows you to deploy to your Kubernetes cluster declarative rules which perform targeted modifications to specific Kubernetes resources at the time those resources are deployed or updated.
+It allows you to deploy to Kubernetes declarative rules which perform targeted modifications to specific Kubernetes resources at the time those resources are deployed or updated.

 Essentially, KubeMod is a [Dynamic Admission Control operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/),